 -

 Confirm WireGuard support on your EdgeRouter firmware.
 If not native, consider upgrading or switching to a compatible firmware like OpenWrt on the device.
-How to change vpn on microsoft edge
+Proxy settings in edge chromium 2026

 -